Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Information Type 2 - Request GO Device Data Message

 This message is used by an IOX which requires vehicle information from the GO device.
-This will cause GO to respond with GO Multi-Frame Data (0x27) - Type 2 message.
+The GO device responds with a GO Multi-Frame Data (0x27) - Type 2 message.

 | Parameter Type | Description |
 | --- | --- |